The Journeyman Project 1: Pegasus Prime

 - 60 % negative mentions

 The upgraded version of the game features significantly improved graphics, creating a more interactive and vibrant world, with returning live-action actors enhancing continuity.
 However, some players feel that, when compared to modern standards, the graphics still appear outdated.
-Overall, while the visuals have seen notable enhancements, the focus remains on the engaging story rather than cutting-edge graphics.
+Overall, while the visuals have seen a notable enhancement, the focus remains on the engaging story rather than cutting-edge graphics.

 “The graphics are what this upgraded version seems to have improved the most on, having seen some pretty impressive screenshots from the previous versions.”